-- differently together and with their populations to help them to stay healthy, happy and living independent lives for as long as possible. - The Royal Borough of Greenwich has published a new corporate plan, 'Our Greenwich' which sets out a vision for the borough for the next 5 years and places a strong emphasis on health, wellbeing and equality.
+- The government has changed the way in which the health and care system is organised across the country, presenting new opportunities for health and care providers to work differently together and with their populations to help them to stay healthy, happy and living independent lives for as long as possible. - The Royal Borough of Greenwich has published a new corporate plan, 'Our Greenwich' which sets out a vision for the borough for the next five years and places a strong emphasis on health, wellbeing and equality.
 Based on substantial engagement with local people, staff and stakeholders, the health and wellbeing priorities identified in 'Our Greenwich' form the basis of this strategy.

-This Health and Wellbeing Strategy sets-out the mental and physical health and wellbeing priorities for our partnership for the next 5 years.
+This Health and Wellbeing Strategy sets-out the mental and physical health and wellbeing priorities for our partnership for the next five years.
 It is based on a shared understanding of the social, economic, environmental, commercial and cultural determinants of health.

 High quality health and social care services are critical for us all when we and our loved ones need them.
 But the conditions that shape our health and wellbeing, and systematically cause some groups in our society to have poorer health than others, are complex.
-Addressing these conditions effectively requires complex solutions and mature partnerships between citizens and organisations.
+Addressing these conditions effectively requires complex solutions and mature partnerships between residents and organisations.

 Our strategy reaffirms our shared commitment to approaches which challenge and tackle racism and discrimination and support social justice and equality for our residents, our services users, our diverse communities and our staff.
-Racism, discrimination and inequalities damage health, both mental and physical health.
-We not be successful in achieving the aims set-out in this strategy unless we understand and address these inequalities as a core part of our work to protect and improve health and wellbeing.
+Racism, discrimination and inequalities damage health, both mental and physical.
+We will not be successful in achieving the aims set-out in this strategy unless we understand and address these inequalities as a core part of our work to protect and improve health and wellbeing.